Retained Deciduous Teeth (Baby Teeth) in Dogs

-Like humans, dogs have two sets of teeth in their lives, the deciduous teeth (also known as primary teeth, baby teeth, milk teeth, or puppy teeth) and the permanent teeth (also known as adult teeth).
+Like humans, dogs have two sets of teeth in their lifetime.
+There are 28 deciduous teeth, also known as their primary, baby, milk, or puppy teeth, and 42 permanent teeth, also known as their adult teeth.

 When do puppies get their deciduous teeth?

-Puppies are born without any teeth.
-The deciduous or primary teeth start erupting through the gums at about three weeks of age, and are finished erupting by six weeks of age.
+Puppies are born without any visible teeth.
+The deciduous teeth start erupting through the gums around three weeks of age and are normally finished erupting by four months of age.
 The pup will have 28 primary teeth in all.

 A healthy mouth depends on healthy teeth.
-The ideal time to begin brushing a puppy's teeth is when you first get your pet, before the discomfort of teething starts.
-As your veterinary health care team, we can offer help and advice on the best products and methods of dental care for your individual puppy.
+The ideal time to begin brushing a puppy's teeth is when you first bring him home, before the discomfort of teething begins.
+Your veterinary health care team can help you determine the best products and methods of dental care for your puppy.

 When do puppies get their permanent teeth?

-"Teething" begins in puppies at about 3 ½ to 4 months of age, when the primary incisors begin to be replaced by permanent incisors.
-In puppies, the entire teething process is relatively rapid, and by the time the average puppy reaches 6 to 7 months of age, all 42 adult teeth have erupted.
+In puppies, the entire teething process is relatively rapid.
+Teething begins in puppies at about 3½ to 4 months of age, when the primary incisors begin to be replaced by permanent incisors.
+By the time the average puppy reaches 6-7 months of age, all 42 adult teeth will have erupted.

 What happens during teething?

-Long before the adult teeth erupt through the gums, they begin developing from "tooth buds" located in the upper and lower jaws.
-As the adult teeth develop and get bigger, they begin to press against the roots of the primary teeth, stimulating the puppy's body to begin absorbing (also called 'resorbing') the primary tooth roots.
-The primary tooth roots weaken and finally disappear, leaving only the crowns behind.
+Long before adult teeth erupt through the gums, they begin developing from tooth buds located in the upper and lower jaws.
+As the adult teeth develop and get bigger, they begin to press against the roots of the baby teeth, stimulating the puppy's body to begin resorbing the tooth roots.
+The baby tooth roots then weaken and finally disappear, leaving only the crowns behind.
 As the adult teeth push through the gums, the crowns of the baby teeth fall out.
-Sometimes you may find these hollow shells of teeth on the floor or the puppy's bedding, but more often than not the teeth will fall out while the pup is eating and it will swallow them with the rest of their food.
+You may even find these hollow shells of teeth on the floor or in your puppy's bedding, but more often than not the teeth will fall out while the pup is eating and he will swallow them with the rest of his food.